russia has launched a full-scale war in Ukraine! Headway asks you to donate to the charity fund to protect Ukraine and the world’s peace.

 Moby Dick is an 1851 novel by Herman Melville.
 The story tells the adventures of the wandering sailor Ishmael and his voyage on the whaling ship Pequod, commanded by Captain Ahab.
 Ishmael soon learns that Ahab seeks one specific whale, Moby Dick, a whale of tremendous size and ferocity white whale.

-American writer Herman Melville’s epic novel is one of the novels that influenced young Steve.
+American writer Herman Melville's epic novel is one of the novels that influenced young Steve.
 Walter Isaacson, who wrote the most comprehensive biography of Jobs, draws attention to the similarity between the character Captain Ahab and Steve Jobs in the novel.
-With Captain Ahab, Jobs followed a strategy of experience learning rather than sticking to institutions.
+With Captain Ahab, Jobs followed a strategy of learning from experience rather than sticking to institutions.

 8. Cutting Through Spiritual Materialism by Chögyam Trungpa

-Another installment in Jobs’ vast spiritual library, Cutting Through Spiritual Materialism warns seekers against the pitfalls of ego in the search for enlightenment.
+Another installment in Jobs' vast spiritual library, Cutting Through Spiritual Materialism, warns seekers against the pitfalls of ego in the search for enlightenment.
 Trungpa, a Tibetan meditation master, advises that spirituality is not a process of self-improvement but rather of abandoning the self.
 This book argues that the ego is, by nature, essentially empty.

 Trungpa's incisive, compassionate teachings serve to wake society up from false comforts.
 Cutting Through Spiritual Materialism has resonated with students of spirituality for nearly thirty years — and remains prevalent to this day.